This post may contain affiliate links. Please read our disclosure policy.

-They walk around the store with me (or with Mickey) and buy one thing for each person in the family (parents and siblings).
+When they are too young to shop alone, they walk around the store with me (or with Mickey) and pick out one thing for each person in the family (parents and siblings).
 They each have their own basket and no one is allowed to peek in another person’s basket.

-Sometimes they’ll spend their dollar on crafts and make gifts.
-Sometimes, they’ll buy something silly for each person, but sometimes they do a great job and buy something that they know the other person could use. 🙂
+Sometimes they’ll spend their dollar on crafts and make gifts for everyone.
+Sometimes, they’ll buy something silly for each person, but sometimes they do a great job & buy something that they know the other person could use. 🙂

 - One year, Beau bought Mickey a pair of camo work gloves because he said that Mickey always had to warm up the car with his hands in his sleeves because it was so cold in the mornings.
 Mickey wore those gloves any chance he got.

 - About five years ago, Jack bought me fake flowers that I still keep in a little vase in my room with a note inside that says, “Jack bought these for me for Christmas 2011”.
 (He bought me fake flowers for about three years in a row… and he BEAMED with pride when he gave them to me, year after year.)

 - Ethan bought me a hand-held mirror about three years ago and I still use it.
 He knew that I used the tiny mirror in my eye-shadow case to see the back of my hair after I braided it, so he wanted me to have a bigger one.

 - Allie bought me purple nail polish last year because she said that it would match my favorite cardigan.
 I wear it every chance I get.

 Those gifts did not cost a lot, but they all had meaning.
 That’s what matters.

-The kids exchange their gifts to each other on Christmas Eve.
+The kids exchange their gifts to each other on Christmas Eve (if they can wait that long!)
 It gives them a chance to pay special attention to these gifts.

 The best gifts are from the heart…